The field induced magnetic dipolar interaction for general boundary conditions: Introduction

 3. \emph{Mode elimination}: Considering the two dipoles (frequency $\omega_{1,2}$) both interacting with one common field mode (frequency $\nu$), e.g., $\hat{V}=\hat{a}^{\dagger}(g_{1}\hat{\tau}_{1}^{-}+g_{2}\hat{\tau}_{2}^{-})+\text{h.c.}$, the mediating field mode can be eliminated by the Fr\"ohlish-Nakajima transform \citep{frohlich_theory_1950,nakajima_perturbation_1955,lambert_cavity-mediated_2016,li_long-term_2014,goldstein_dipole-dipole_1997}, which gives $\hat{V}_{12}\simeq\tilde{\beta}\,\hat{\tau}_{1}^{+}\hat{\tau}_{2}^{-}+\text{h.c.}$, with (see Appendix \ref{sec:The-mediated-interaction})

 In more realistic cases, usually more field modes should be involved.

-It is not quite clear to see how these approaches are connected with each other.
+These approaches are not always equivalent to each other, with different application conditions, and it is not quite clear to see how these approaches are connected with each other.
 In this paper, we make a general approach which unifies all the above results together in the same framework.
 The existence of one dipole would generate a dipole field propagating to the other one, and then the dipolar interaction is generated \citep{wang_magnetic_2018,hu_field-induced_2020}.
 The dynamics of this dipole field is given by the Maxwell equation and the corresponding Green function \citep{tai_dyadic_1994,donaire_dipole-dipole_2017,yang_single_2020,cortes_super-coulombic_2017,dung_resonant_2002}.
 Based on this idea, we obtained the full dipolar interaction for two quantum magnetic dipoles for general boundary conditions.
 Our result naturally includes all the interaction terms between permanent dipoles, resonant or non-resonant transition dipoles, and even the counter-rotating interaction terms altogether \citep{hu_field-induced_2020}.
-This is essential for magnetic dipolar interactions, since one magnetic dipole operator usually contains both nonzero transition and permanent dipole moments.
-Under certain specific conditions, our result well reduces to all the above three cases.
+These terms are crucial for the delicate control in microscopic systems under proper driving field, especially for magnetic dipolar interactions, since one magnetic dipole operator usually contains both nonzero transition and permanent dipole moments.
+Under proper conditions, our result well reduces to all the above three cases.

 In particular, we study the dipolar interaction between two magnetic dipoles inside a rectangular 3D cavity made of ideal conductors, where the field modes are fully discrete.
 It turns out, when the two dipoles are quite near to each other and far from the boundaries, the interaction always returns to the static dipolar interaction (\ref{eq:classical}) in freespace; when the dipoles are close to the cavity boundary, the dipole field propagation is strongly restricted due to the conductor boundary, which further influences the dipolar interaction generated.